Interview with the Vampire

 Interview with the Vampire is a gothic horror and vampire novel by American author Anne Rice, published in 1976.
 It was her debut novel.
 Based on a short story Rice wrote around 1968, the novel centers on vampire Louis de Pointe du Lac, who tells the story of his life to a reporter.
 Rice composed the novel shortly after the death of her young daughter Michelle, who served as an inspiration for the child-vampire character Claudia.

 Though initially the subject of mixed critical reception, the book was followed by many widely popular sequels, collectively known as The Vampire Chronicles.

-A film adaptation was released in 1994, starring Tom Cruise and Brad Pitt, and a television series premiered in 2022.
+A film adaptation was released in 1994 and a television series premiered in 2022.
 The novel has also been adapted as a comic three times.